sdavis-amido/maven-profiles/README.md

-NOTE: It should be pointed out that if the end-goal is to end up with project code (or `pom.xml`) that has zero reference to a component if it's not wanted then the only way to achieve this would be to physically remove those dependencies from the project using post-processing text techniques ( in a similar way to the way that .Net does it for conditional compilation)
+NOTE: It should be pointed out that if the end-goal is to end up with project code (or `pom.xml`) that has zero reference to a component if it's not wanted then the only way to achieve this would be to physically remove those dependencies from the project using post-processing text techniques ( in a similar way to the way that .Net does it for conditional compilation) - see the section below related to config file post-processing.

 This example code uses a combination of Maven Profiles and Spring Boot profiles.
 The former is used to import code dependencies and the latter is used to only define (or override) properties if a